giarcjc/ombud-api-test/server/api-docs.md

   * `?company`:

-  Returns the counts of all complain documents for a given company.
+  Returns the document counts of all complain documents for a given company.

-    * Ex:
+    * Example:
       * Request: `api/v1/complaints/products?company=wells%20fargo`
       * Response:
         * status: 200